Wevel/ExperiarSoC/docs/Testing/Testing.md

 # Experiar Core Tests
-A number of tests can (when they have been implemented) be run on both the managment core and user core, to ensure all aspects of the SoC work correctly.
+A number of tests can (when they have been implemented) be run on both the management core and user core, to ensure all aspects of the SoC work correctly.
 All tests should be compatible with fabricated hardware, with success measurable from changes to GPIO states.

-## Peripheral: verify-peripheral-rtl (-gl)
+## Peripherals
-- GPIO
+- GPIO verify-peripheralsGPIO-rtl (-gl)
 	- Try outputs
 	- Try inputs
-- UART
+- UART verify-peripheralsUART-rtl (-gl)
+	- Configure devices
+	- Verify config is set
-	- Send byte from caravel to uart0
+	- Send bytes from caravel to uart0
-	- Sent byte from uart0 to caravel
+	- Sent bytes from uart0 to caravel
 	- Set GPIO high if pass
-- SPI
+- SPI verify-peripheralsSPI-rtl (-gl)
 	- Connect test device as a 16 bit shift register
 	- Set SPI output (will need a high frequency)
 	- Write 3 bytes
 	- Check that 3 bytes back are correct
 	- Set GPIO high if pass
-- PWM
+- PWM verify-peripheralsPWM-rtl (-gl)
 	- Set PWM output on two different devices
 	- Check that they alternate
 		- Maybe also check frequency and on time